Bita7457/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-file 2: Display the contents list of your current directory.
+file 3: Write a script that changes the working directory to the user’s home directory.